OpenFAST/openfast/docs/source/user/aerodyn/input.rst

 **TFinRefP_n** Undeflected position (:math:`x_{\text{ref},x_n},x_{\text{ref},y_n}, x_{\text{ref},z_n}`) of the tail fin from the tower top in nacelle coordinates.
 (formerly defined using ``TFinCPxn``,  ``TFinCPyn``, ``TFinCPzn``).
-The distances defines the configuration for a furl angle of zero, and zero ``TFinAngles``.
+The distances defines the configuration for a furl angle of zero.
 For a typical upwind wind turbine,
 :math:`x_n`, is positive downwind,
 :math:`y_n`, is positive to the left when looking downwind, and